ept/neo4j-scala-template/README.md

 You need a Java 6 environment and Maven 2.0.9 or newer installed.

-Download this repository or clone it with `git`.
+Download this repository, or clone it with `git`, or merge it into your own git repository.
 You will probably want to search the files for occurrences of `example` and replace them with something more appropriate.